WebExtension

 5. Others:

-- cleanup the code
+- shared CVS- cleanup the code

 - comment all correctly